UrbanInstitute/nccs/_stories/nccsdata_summary.md

 ```

 [`preview_sample()`](file:///C:/Users/tpoongundranar/Documents/Urban/NCCS/nccsdata/docs/reference/preview_sample.html)
-groups the data set by the columns provided in `group_by`, and computes
+groups the dataset based on the columns specified in `group_by`, and
-summary statistics for the user-defined *var* column.
-The available
+computes summary statistics for the user-defined *var* column.
+The
-summary statistics are:
+available summary statistics are:

 - `min`: minimum value
 - `median`: median value